Saturday, July 30, 2005

 That was hard to say.

 I still have boxes of baby clothes, although I have no intention of siring another offspring.
-They are kept as a memory of my daughter's childhood... but it's not like I pull them out periodically and admire them, they haven't seen daylight in 10 years.
+They are kept as a memory of my daughter's childhood, but it's not like I pull them out periodically and admire them.
+They haven't seen daylight in ten years.
 Surely saving one favorite outfit as a reminder and taking the rest to Goodwill would be the right thing to do.
-Yet.
-The box sits in the basement collecting airborne particulate matter.
+And yet the box sits in the basement collecting airborne particulate matter.
 This will be another tough decision.

 Then there are the two "marriage" boxes.
 Pictures, keepsakes, memorabilia from each failed partnership.
 I suppose keeping them is a way of telling myself those years weren't a waste.
 The thought of adding a THIRD box is more depressing than I can tell you, so I'll move on to...

 The "junk drawer."
 Or should I say drawers.
 Full of things I thought I would need, the most puzzling item was an empty Visine bottle.
 I guess perhaps I fantasized I could fill it with something else and use it again.
-Fifty pens, twelve tweezers and other personal grooming devices, receipts, batteries, paper clips, change, a live marmoset (just seeing if you were paying attention), four kinds of tape, remote controls, FIVE old cell phones, a garage door opener I thought I'd lost...
+Fifty pens, twelve tweezers and other personal grooming devices, receipts, batteries, paper clips, change, a live marmoset (just seeing if you were paying attention), four kinds of tape, remote controls, five old cell phones, a garage door opener I thought I'd lost, and that's just the beginning.

 Why do we do this to ourselves?
-I'm not nearly the worst example, some people are addicted to collecting "things."
+I'm not even close to the worst example, some people are addicted to collecting things.
 In fact, I know a lady who drives from yard sale to garage sale to rummage sale, buying crap she doesn't need and storing it in space she doesn't have.
 It's not enough for her to collect her own stuff, she collects other people's junk too.

 Anyone need a legless wooden table?